hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/C_C++/README.md

 !5 = !{i32 3209153}
 ```

-As a result we got simpler representation.
+As a result we got simpler representation but as you can see we put the shorter version of it.
+If you want to see that details answer are in the upper directory.
 Now we will try to visualize it.
 To visualize LLVM IR we will use these steps;

 To create control flow graph;